MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-observability-cli.md

 In this how-to article, you learned how to install and enable Container Network Observability for your AKS cluster.

 * For more information about Advanced Container Networking Services for Azure Kubernetes Service (AKS), see [What is Advanced Container Networking Services for Azure Kubernetes Service (AKS)?](advanced-container-networking-services-overview.md).

+* For more information on Container Network Security and its capabilities, see [What is Container Network Security?](advanced-network-container-services-security-concepts.md).